 This analysis of the Group's results at June 30, 2009 should be read in conjunction with the condensed consolidated half-year financial statements prepared by the Group.
 These financial statements comply with IAS 34 standard on interim financial reporting and the IAS/IFRS international accounting standards released at June 30, 2009, in the form in which they should be mandatory at December 31, 2009.
-These financial statements, and are to be read in conjunction with the consolidated financial statements at December 31, 2008.
+These financial statements do not include all the information required for full annual financial statements, and are to be read in conjunction with the consolidated financial statements at December 31, 2008.